Last updated April 2020

-Colorado, New Mexico, and Delaware just became the latest states to take a stand against the Electoral College and join the National Popular Vote Interstate Compact (NPV, or the Compact).
+In 2019, Colorado, New Mexico, Delaware and Oregon became the latest states to take a stand against the Electoral College and join the National Popular Vote Interstate Compact (NPV).
 The NPV is a multi-state agreement that, when active, would ensure that the presidential candidate who wins the popular vote nationally also wins in the Electoral College.
-With signatures of Governors Jared Polis of Colorado, Michelle Lujan Grisham of New Mexico, and John Carney of Delaware expected, this trio of states will have pledged themselves to the growing nationwide effort.

-However, this does not mean that Colorado, New Mexico, and Delaware will award their collective 17 electoral votes to the biggest national vote-getter in 2020.
-There’s still more work to be done before we can wave goodbye to the current function of the Electoral College—one of the most fundamentally undemocratic parts of U.S. elections.
+However, this does not mean that these states will award their collective 24 electoral votes to the biggest national vote-getter in 2020.
+There’s still more work to be done before we can wave goodbye to the current function of the Electoral College — one of the most fundamentally undemocratic parts of U.S. elections.

 Here’s what you need to know about National Popular Vote and the Electoral College: